Real Estate ARV | How to Find After Repair Value of a House + Determine Max Buying Price

 Conclusion

 You now know how to determine the real estate ARV of a home.
-This is arguably the most vital skill you as a real estate investor need.
+This is arguably the most vital skill you need as a real estate investor.
 The more you practice, the better you’ll get at it.
-And if you have any further questions, throw em in the comments and we’ll help you however we can!
+And if you have any further questions, throw them in the comments, and we’ll help you however we can!

 Mike Blankenship